Las Palmas: Climate

-Las Palmas has a desert climate (Köppen: BWh; Trewartha: BWal) with tropical climate influences has the average temperature on the coldest month does not drop below 18 C. Summers are dry and warm, while winters are also warm.
+Las Palmas has a desert climate (Köppen: BWh; Trewartha: BWal) with tropical climate influences as the average temperature on the coldest month does not drop below 18 C. Summers are dry and warm, while winters are also warm.
 Its average annual temperature is 21.2 °C – 28 °C during the day and 18 °C at night.
 In January, the coldest month, the temperature typically ranges from 19 to 23 C (and sometimes higher) during the day, and around 15 to 16 C at night, with an average sea temperature at 20 °C. In the warmest months – August and September – the temperature typically ranges from 27 to 30 C during the day, above 21 °C at night, with the average sea temperature at 23 °C. Large fluctuations in temperature are rare.

 August 1990 was the warmest month on record, with the average maximum temperature of the month during the day being 30.6 °C. The highest temperature ever recorded was 44.2 °C, and the coldest temperature ever recorded was 9.4 °C. The highest wind speed ever recorded was on 28 November 2005, measuring 113 km/h.
 Las Palmas city has never recorded any snow or sleet.

 Annual average relative humidity is 66%, ranging from 64% in March to 69% in October.
 The amount of annual sunshine hours is above 2,800 per year, from around 190 in winter (average of six hours a day) to around 300 in summer (average of 10 hours a day).
 It rains on average only 22 days a year, with total precipitation per year of only 151 mm.